SciBorgs/SciGuides/Contributing.md

 - Don't reinvent the wheel.
   - It's a waste of time to recreate and maintain documentation that others have already created in-depth, so we heavily reference existing documentation from vendors, libraries, and WPILib.
   - Minimize what must be changed from year-to-year!
-There is no need to restate information with existing documentation, unless it's just a few sentences for the purposes of introduction.
+Avoid restating existing documentation; we recommend including only a few sentences for the purposes of introduction, before linking to it.
 - Experiencing is the heart of learning.
   - It is our firm belief that people learn best when actually **writing** and **seeing** code and images on the screen.
 Code examples, code examples, code examples (and the occasional image and gif, too!)
   - In the same vein, aim to be as concise and to-the-point as possible.
 Gigantic text walls are daunting and difficult to follow.